 If there are other Little Tinies, the Little Tiny probably is one of many similar beings.

-Let us mind, people differ in opinions, and Modal present or past forms tell how persuaded we are, not the grammatical time.
+Let us mind, human thinking is always individual in a way, and Modal present or past forms tell how persuaded we are, rather than the real time.
 We have pictured this “Modal strength” in cubes.

 CAN, NEED, WOULD, SHOULD